AbdulMoeed-140212/OAuthToolkit_Django_Roadmap/how_to_oauthtoolkit/README.md

         return oauth2_settings._DEFAULT_SCOPES
 ```

-My findings after try to implement custom scopes is that it is a tiny mess, since oauth tookit in a wrapper around oauthlib The control of Scopes is distributed between two libraries.
-By default there are two scopes read and write configured in the settings, that anyone who asks for get it.
+My findings after try to implement custom scopes is that it is a tiny mess, since oauth toolkit in a wrapper around oauthlib The control of Scopes is distributed between two libraries.
+By default there are two scopes read and write configured in the settings, anyone who asks for them gets them.
 This is not suitable if the project consists of multiple types of users or multiple levels of access.
 Before stating a solution lets understand what the three methods do.

 #### get_all_scopes

-This methods is being used at a number of places in oauth toolkit for getting all scopes that the project supports, by all it means all.
+This methods is being used at a number of places in oauth toolkit for getting all scopes that the project supports, *by all it means all*.
 Authorization does not work if request has some scope that this method is not returning.

-get_available_scopes
+#### get_available_scopes

-This method is special as it has 2 arguments **application** and **request** which gives us the oppurtunity to trim down scopes based on application or user in request.
+This method is special as it has 2 arguments **application** and **request** which gives us the opportunity to trim down scopes based on application or user in request.
 But the limitation here is that the built in usage of this method is either by application or by request.
 So extended logic should be written with that in mind.

-get_default_scopes
+#### get_default_scopes

 *404* usage not found 😑 , it is safe to just skip this method.